kukawski/googl-php/README.md

 Details
 -------

 This is second version of the library.
-Previously the library defined a class, but an object oriented approach, especially error handling using exceptions is not very "native"-PHP, at least not yet, so a decision was made to turn the library into a single function, which returns false on failure.
+Previously, the library used an object-oriented design, but it wasn't very user/developer friendly.
+A single function approach is much simpler to use and follows design principles of many PHP standard library features.

-The first version of the library is available under v1 branch: https://github.com/kukawski/googl-php/tree/v1
+The first version of the library is available on v1 branch: https://github.com/kukawski/googl-php/tree/v1

+The project is now archived, because Goo.gl reached its end of life.

 Sample code
 -----------